 The largest shift in the future of both working and learning is happening.
-In fact, this SHIFT has been placed into “high-speed” by the global pandemic that began almost one year ago.
+In fact, this shift has been placed into “high speed” by the global pandemic that began almost one year ago.
 What does this shift entail, and why is it happening?
-There are multiple factors that have caused youth and young adult unemployment and/or unemployment to be at historical highs.
-And, the long-term ramifications of youth employment show that youth unemployment is directly related to adult unemployment.
+Multiple factors have positioned youth and young adult unemployment and/or unemployment at historical highs.
+And the long-term ramifications of youth employment show that youth unemployment is directly related to adult unemployment.

-After working in skills-based employment space for almost 15 years now, we know through research and implementation projects that the most equitable way to ensure a future for our youth across the globe is to ensure a comprehensive skills-based ecosystem.
-And, it needs to work for learners, training providers and employers.
+After working in a skills-based employment space for almost 15 years, we know through research and implementation projects that the most equitable way to ensure a future for our youth across the globe is to ensure a comprehensive skills-based ecosystem.
+And it needs to work for learners, training providers, and employers.

-The Close It Summit DistributED is exploring many of these topics over the next six months (December 2020 through May 2021).
-Leading US and Global organizations are creating communities of knowledge sharing around the Future of Working and Learning, reimagining everything from learning, to diversity, equity and inclusion, to youth employment.
-IDB is joining the conversation around a Latin America HUB focus that will be bringing knowledge leaders from across Latin America, Portugal, Brazil and Spain to discuss what is working, and how to scale these strategies to ensure a skills-based strategy.
+The Close It Summit DistributED explores many of these topics.
+Leading US and Global organizations are creating knowledge-sharing communities around the Future of Working and Learning, reimagining everything from learning to diversity, equity and inclusion, to youth employment.
+IDB is joining the conversation around a Latin America HUB focus that will bring knowledge leaders from across Latin America, Portugal, Brazil and Spain to discuss what is working, and how to scale these strategies to ensure a skills-based strategy.

-There is one thing that is certain.
-The SHIFT has happened, so now what?
+There is one certain thing.
+The shift has happened, so now what?
 How can you play a part by bringing your knowledge and experience to the work at hand?
-It takes a lot of people with a similar vision, and as producer of the Close It Summit.
-A decade from now, we can only imagine what the Future of Work will look like, but I feel confident that the 21st century skills will be the most critical factors for equitable employment and positive outcomes for youth and their futures.
+It takes a lot of people with a similar vision.
+A decade from now, we can only imagine what the future of work will look like, but I feel confident that 21st-century skills will be the most critical factors for equitable employment and positive outcomes for youth and their futures.

-How can countries in Latin America and the Caribbean work towards reaching a skills-based strategy in education?
-Leave us your comments in the section below or on Twitter mentioning @BIDeducacion #Enfoqueeducacion.
+How can Latin America and the Caribbean countries work towards reaching a skills-based strategy in education?
+Leave us your comments in the section below or on Twitter,